kynthosdev/zpds/memory-bank/systemPatterns.md

 ## Key Technical Decisions

 ### Database Strategy
-**Decision**: Use SQLite with better-sqlite3 for MVP **Rationale**:
+**Decision**: Use PostgreSQL with Drizzle ORM for production-ready database **Rationale**:
-- Already included in dependencies
-- Perfect for MVP and small-to-medium deployments
+- Cloud-hosted via Neon for serverless scalability and high availability
-- Zero configuration overhead
-- Easy migration path to PostgreSQL later
+- Type-safe ORM with compile-time SQL validation
+- ACID compliance for transactional integrity
-- Excellent performance for expected load
+- Better performance for concurrent workloads
+- Native JSON support for flexible data structures
+- Built-in connection pooling and optimization

 ### Authentication Approach
 **Decision**: Use Clerk for authentication and user management